Degree-degree correlations in random graphs with heavy-tailed degrees: Introduction

-An important property of networks is the dependence between the degrees of direct neighbours.
-Often, this dependence is characterized by the \emph{assortativity coefficient} of the network, introduced by Newman in \cite{Newm02a}.
-The assortativity coefficient is the correlation coefficient between the vector of degrees on each side of an edge, as a function of all the edges.
-See \cite[Table I]{Newm02a} for a list of assortativity coefficients for various real-world networks.
-The empirical data suggest that social networks tend to be assortative (i.e., the assortativity coefficient is positive), while technological and biological networks tend to be disassortative.
-In \cite[Table I]{Newm02a}, it is striking that, typically, larger disassortative networks have an assortativity coefficient that is closer to 0 and therefore appear to have approximate {\it uncorrelated} degrees across edges.
-Similar conclusions can be drawn from \cite{Newm03d}, see in particular \cite[Table II]{Newm03d}.
-In this paper, we explain this effect mathematically, and conclude that the assortativity coefficient is \emph{not} the way to describe dependencies between degrees on edges in the case of scale-free networks.
+Often, degree-degree dependence is characterized by the \emph{assortativity coefficient} of the network, introduced by Newman in \cite{Newman2002assortative}.
+The assortativity coefficient is \chn{in fact \chrr{the} Pearson} correlation coefficient between the vector of degrees on each side of an edge, as a function of all edges.
+See \cite[Table I]{Newman2002assortative} for a list of assortativity coefficients for various real-world networks.
+The empirical data suggest that social networks tend to be assortative (the assortativity coefficient is positive), while Internet, World Wide Web, and biological networks tend to be disassortative.
+In \cite[Table I]{Newman2002assortative}, it is striking that, typically, larger disassortative networks have an assortativity coefficient that is closer to 0 and therefore appear to have approximate {\it uncorrelated} degrees across edges.
+Similar conclusions can be drawn from \cite{Newman2003mixing}, see in particular \cite[Table II]{Newman2003mixing}.
+This phenomenon arises because Pearson's correlation coefficient in scale-free networks with realistic parameters decreases with the network size, as was pointed out in several recent papers~\cite{Dorogovtsev2010correlationsPA,Raschke2010correlations,HofLit13}.
+In this paper, we \chn{prove} that \chn{Pearson's} \chrr{correlation} coefficient in scale-free networks shows several types of pathological behavior, in particular, its infinite volume limit, \chr{when it exists,} is non-negative, independently of the mixing pattern, and in fact this limit can even be \emph{random}.